Strift/portfolio/content/blog/launching-a-recruitment-platform-for-classic-guilds.md

 PS.
 My Classic guild was [Astral](https://classic.warcraftlogs.com/guild/eu/sulfuron/astral).
 I'm now playing with [The Last Dance](https://classic.warcraftlogs.com/guild/eu/sulfuron/the%20last%20dance).

 PPS.
 June 2022 — The platform has been successfully running for 1.5 years now. 🎉

----

-I'm an engineer & writer who loves video games.
-Follow [@StriftCodes](https://twitter.com/StriftCodes) on Twitter for more tech & esports-related content!

-**Read more**

-- How I built this website: [Optimizing Side-Projects Costs With Serverless and the Jamstack](/blog/my-go-to-stack-to-minimize-side-projects-costs/)
-- Why gaming changed my life: [Video Games Were My Creative Hobby](/blog/video-games-were-my-creative-hobby/)
-- [All my articles](/) about code, esports, and digital well-being